 |LLC, LP, or Private Company Interest||Obtain a third-party opinion of the value of the LLC interest.
 The value may be provided by the manager or officers of the company in which the IRA is invested in.
 The opinion should rely on IRS Revenue Ruling 59-60.
 For asset holding companies, the valuation should focus on the value of the assets.
 For operating companies, the valuation should focus on earnings.||A similar requirement, but the detail of the opinion should be more significant.
 For example, for an asset holding company where the IRA’s interest is determined by the assets of the LLC.
 A CMA would be acceptable for calculating that asset value in the company in an annual valuation.
 However, an appraisal of the real estate to calculate that asset would be required in a taxable situation.|

-Since the valuation reporting policies of custodians vary, IRA owners should make sure that they understand their IRA custodian’s policies for valuations of the assets in question.
-For Directed IRA account owners, Annual Fair Market Valuations are due by March 1, 2021 for 2020 5498 reporting to the IRS.
-Please use one of these two forms below depending on whether you own assets directly in your IRA or whether you use an IRA/LLC.
+For Directed IRA account owners, Annual Fair Market Valuations are due by March 1, 2023, for 2022 5498 reporting to the IRS.
+Please use one of these forms below depending on whether you own assets directly in your IRA or whether you use an IRA/LLC or 401(k).